Accommodating up to 6 passengers

 Pontailler to Auxonne, market day with lunch in Dijon

-Dijon is full of beautiful architecture; Our historical tour of the Ducal Palace, the Cathedral of Notre Dame with its stunning gargoyles, and a typically narrow, 15th century shopping street leads to the Place du Bareuzai, where lunch in a local bistro beckons.
+Dijon is full of beautiful architecture; Our historical tour of the Ducal Palace, the Cathedral of Notre Dame with its stunning gargoyles, and a typically narrow, 15th-century shopping street leads to the Place du Bareuzai, where lunch in local bistro beckons.

 Auxonne to Seurre: Visiting the Hospice de Beaune & wine tasting

-After such a step back, it's onwards to the famous Château de Pommard to discover the true taste of Burgundy appelations, viticulture and the wine-making tradition for which this area is reknowned.
+After such a step back, it's onwards to the famous Château de Pommard to discover the true taste of Burgundy appellations, viticulture and the wine-making tradition for which this area is renowned.
+Enjoy a gourmet experience offered by the Chateau, which will include pairing with local cheeses from the region.

 A wine-tasting will prepare us for Happy Hour which begins this evening on board with a selection of vinyl albums for a spot of nostalgia while the chef prepares another masterpiece.